syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Data-Adaptors.md

 https://www.syncfusion.com/kb/3375/how-to-process-xml-data-from-server-using-datamanager-and-bound-to-grid

-Note: To create a custom Adaptor for remote service, the `UrlAdaptor` can be used as base Adaptor.
+N> To create a custom Adaptor for remote service, the `UrlAdaptor` can be used as base Adaptor.

 #  DataAnnotation